The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 It is a popular buzzword, but what does the circular economy entail?
 And how are businesses using the principles of the circular economy to become more sustainable while increasing their revenues?

-Envision it as an economy emulating the world of Lego: a world where all products consist of parts, materials and compounds that can be used repeatedly, sometimes in vastly different products, over their lifetime, supported by an infrastructure that encourages the flow of used materials, the use of renewable energy, and the understanding that we are all connected.
+Envision it as an economy emulating the world of Lego: a world where all products consist of parts that can be used repeatedly, sometimes in vastly different products, over their lifetime, supported by an infrastructure that encourages the flow of used materials, the use of renewable energy, and the understanding that we are all connected.

-This article focuses on resources, whose role in the circular economy can be summarised in four central tenets: reduce, reuse, recycle and recover.
+The role of resources in the circular economy can be summarised in four central tenets: reduce, reuse, recycle and recover.
+Now, Norwegian companies are beginning to put that into practice.

 A circular economy is wholly dependent on using as few materials as possible.
 The logic is simple: using fewer materials in manufacturing means that more products can be produced with fewer resources and less waste.
 Here, advances in production technology are essential.
 One process that shows great promise is additive manufacturing.